chantzos/__/README.md

  - yet the underlying code could or _should_ be evolved in eternity (better memory
    managment, optimized code, catching corner cases and code errors, handle code errors, easier api ...)

 Again: how else can you do that, other than writting and express yourself with code,
 written in your prefered language?
+(In fact, there is no care for a config system nor it will ever be, thus to modify
+the behavior of certain actions it should be done by hacking explicitly on the code.
+That's why is important, that the applications should be written in our favorite
+language, where we have total control over the code.
+In my opinion the most criticals coding cares are:
+ - to be written in such way that it is easy to change it
+ - to stabilize an api or better an abstraction layer, that no matters
+   of the underlying code evolution, there can be always a communication or at the
+   worst, that few lines of code should change, to adapt to otherwise incompatible
+   changes)

 So this a vi(m) like application written in S-Lang.

 I adopted vim's UI, because that is what I've used to, for over a decade now,
 (it's noiseless), but most importantly I believe that the mode consept, it
 really makes sense.
 It's allowing flexibility and extensebility without much
+of complication, neither in code nor its usage.
-of complication.
-Actually, is a combination of a shell (with too much influence of zsh)
+Actually, it's a combination of a shell (with too much influence of zsh superiority),
-an editor and a terminal multiplexer (without the de|attached capability, for this a specialized tool like abduco can be used), bundled together.
+an editor and a terminal multiplexer (without the de|attached capability, which
+for this, a specialized tool like abduco can be used), bundled together.

 For now published are three applications.
 - a shell (rather stable), that acts like a common shell, with some exceptions, notably: